What is audio mastering? How is it different than mixing?

 Yes, I'm happy to provide some basic mix feedback for clients who think they're ready (or nearly ready) for mastering.
 Simply contact me and upload your finished mix via your preferred transfer service (ex.
 WeTransfer, Dropbox, etc).
 I'm also a musician and mixing engineer so I may be able to help guide you on how to fix problems in the mix prior to mastering.

 In general, the question to ask yourself is, "Am I happy with how it sounds?
-Have I taken it as far as I can or do I still have some work to do?"
+Have I taken my mix as far as I can?"
 If the answer is yes, it's probably ready for mastering!

 What sort of tools do you use?
 Analog or digital?
 What gear?